-Getting charged with a DUI (known as DWI – Driving While Intoxicated) can have a serious impact on your life both personally and professionally, whether or not you are ultimately convicted.
-From the moment you are arrested, a series of events is set off that have time-sensitive consequences that you will need to take care of as soon as possible, at the same time that you will need to navigate the social and professional consequences of the situation.
-One of the first things that you should do following an arrest is to contact an attorney who can help you through this process and ensure that you meet each important deadline following your arrest.
+Getting charged with a DWI/DUI (DUI – Driving Under the Influence, DWI – Driving While Intoxicated) can have a serious impact on your life — both personally and professionally — whether or not you are ultimately convicted.
+From the moment you are arrested, a series of events goes into motion with time-sensitive consequences.
+At the same time that you are trying to make sure you stay on top of these requirements, you will need to navigate the social and professional consequences of the situation.
+One of the first things you should do following an arrest is contacting an attorney who can help you through this process and ensure that you meet each important deadline following your arrest.

 The Importance Of Working With a DUI Attorney